Research shows that oral health is intimately linked with general health and wellbeing

 Since gum disease is a bacterial infection in your mouth, it has the potential to enter the bloodstream which may instigate chronic health complications such as diabetes, respiratory problems, a stroke or heart disease.

 These chronic health issues of course are quite extreme and worse case scenarios of what mouth problems can lead to.
 Take a look at everyday problems and the impact of poor dental hygiene will really hit home.

 Toothaches lead to children staying home from school, which is a key indicator of a child being sick.
 Dental problems can also make chewing rather painful, whether it be enduring dental abscesses or missing teeth altogether.
 This impacts on a person’s chewing and affects their dietary intake.
 They may not be getting enough fibre and nutrient-rich foods if they compromise nutritional intake.
 Therefore, the inability to chew can lead to other health issues such as obesity, anorexia or malnutrition.

 If you do suffer from discoloured teeth, bad breathe, loose teeth, jaw degeneration, abscesses or any other sign of poor oral hygiene, it’s never too late to restore your mouth to normal health.

-Dentists, hygienists and technicians have the ability to transform poor oral aesthetics into a pain-free and beautiful smile you can be proud of.
+Dentists, hygienists and technicians have the ability to transform poor oral aesthetics into a pain-free and fabulous smile you can be proud of.
 Modern techniques and treatments such as porcelain veneers, crowns, bridges, dentures, braces, professional whitening and implants all make it possible.